sraskin/automationexercise-and-tips-with-cypress/README.md

 ## Installation

-Install the following,
+Install the following.
-- Install Node.js >16^ recommended (No need to install if you wanted to run in Docker and don't want to run the test in GUI interactive mode)
+- Install Node.js >16^ recommended
 - Install Docker (Optional: If you want to run the test in docker container)
 - Git